Bournemouth University is an international university with a growing global reputation – an anchor and catalyst of the

 Understanding the health of the Dorset economy and its hinterland is important to BU and its local business and other partners.
 As part of BU’s Regional Engagement Strategy, Professor Nigel F Jump produces a series of Business Intelligence Reports (BIR) and Local Economic (LEB) and Local Sector Briefings (LSB).
 These reports provide insight into the latest trends in Dorset’s economy and how it sits in relation to its regional neighbours and the rest of the UK.
 The briefings are a growing repository of knowledge that allow all those interested in the local economy to explore trends and structures and to consider Dorset’s evolving economic strengths and weaknesses.

-The latest issue of the BIR (Business Intelligence Report Winter 2019) (pdf 164kb) considers the prospects for the economy in 2019 and beyond.
+The latest issue of the BIR (Business Intelligence Report Spring 2019) (pdf 490kb) analyses loss of economic momentum in an age of uncertainty.